danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 Before we start, let's clarify some terms:

-* **Mock** is a simulated object that mimic the behaviour of real objects in controlled ways.
+* **Mock** is an object that mimics another objects in a controlled and inspectable way.
-* **Mocking** is to use configurable and inspectable functionality, for instance in unit tests.
+* **Mocking** is to use a mock implementation instead of a certain protocol or concrete class.
-* **Call/Invoke** is calling a function in a way that records the call and its arguments & result.
+* **Invoking** is calling a mock function in a way that records the call, arguments and result.
-* **Registration** is to register dynamic return values for a mock function, based on its arguments.
+* **Registration** is to register return values for a mock function, based on the input arguments.
-* **Inspection** is to inspect a recorded call, e.g. to verify that it has been called, its arguments, etc.
+* **Inspection** is to inspect a recorded call to verify that it has been called, its arguments, etc.

 Let's have a look at how this works in MockingKit.